daniell0gda/theme-status-plugin/README.md

 # theme-status-plugin

-checking if device is in dark theme
+plugin for CapacitorJs checking if device is in dark theme

 ## Install